Financial-Times/ft-poller/README.md

 ### Background

-The classic request cycle for a web application follows a request from a client to the server, which in turn makes one or more further requests to some underlying service.
+The classic request cycle for a web application follows a call from a client to the server, which in turn makes one or more further requests to some underlying service(s).

                                     +---> Web service 1 --> Data
                                     |